weil0819/DS-Pipeline/Text Classification/SMS-Message-Spam-Detector/README.md

 #### result.html
 we create a result.html file that will be rendered via the render_template('result.html', prediction=my_prediction) line return inside the predictfunction, which we defined in the app.py script to display the text that a user submitted via the text field.

+python app.py
+Now you could open a web browser and navigate to http://127.0.0.1:5000/